crypto101/book/key-derivation-functions.rst

 HKDF exists to give people an appropriate, off-the-shelf key derivation function.
 Previously, key derivation was often something that was done ad hoc for a particular standard.
-Usually these ad hoc solutions did not have the extra provisions HKDF does, such as salts or the optional info parameter (which we'll discuss later in this section); and that's only in the best case scenario where the KDF wasn't fundamentally broken to begin with.
+Usually these ad hoc solutions did not have the extra provisions HKDF does, such as :term:`salt`\s or the optional info parameter (which we'll discuss later in this section); and that's only in the best case scenario where the KDF wasn't fundamentally broken to begin with.